hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 5. Press OK and when prompted for restarting MobaXterm, choose to do so.

-6. When MobaXterm is relaunched you will be asked for the private key passphrase at the beginning; after you introduced it correctly it will stay saved for all the forthcoming sessions.
+6. Once MobaXterm restarts you will be asked for the private key passphrase at the beginning; after you introduced it correctly it will stay saved for all the forthcoming sessions.
 You should be able to double click in the shortcuts for the clusters and get connected directly.